oceanicdayi/cwa-aces-2025/docs/en/index.md

 We believe in the power of openness and sharing.
 Developers and researchers are welcome to use our resources:

-* **GitHub Repo:** Browse all source code, sample scripts, and documentation for this site.
+* **GitHub Repo:** Browse all source code, sample script, and documentation for this site.
     * **[Go to GitHub Repo](Please paste your GitHub Repo link here)**
 * **Sample Code:**
     * **[View Sample Code](samples)**